tsgates/arch-wiki-markdown/wiki/Partitioning.md

 frequently read or written.
 Keeping it in a separate partition avoids running out of disk space due to flunky logs, etc.

-It exists to make it possible to mount/usras read-only.
-Everything that historically went into/usrthat is written to during system operation (as opposed to installation and software maintenance) must reside under/var.
+It exists to make it possible to mount /usr as read-only.
+Everything that historically went into /usr that is written to during system operation (as opposed to installation and software maintenance) must reside under /var.

 Note:/var contains many small files.
-The choice of filesystem type (see below) should consider this fact if a separate partition is used.
+The choice of file system type should consider this fact if a separate partition is used.

 /tmp